-It is well used and documented by the French Navy regarding its reliability and high quality of preservation on wood and metal surfaces, and it has been the official varnish of the French Navy for over 100 years.
+It is well used and documented by the French Navy regarding its reliability and high quality of preservation on wood and metal surfaces, and it has been the official varnish of the French Navy for almost 100 years.

 Easy application and maintenance over time.